-“It’s summertime,” he said, glancing out through his small center-posted windshield.
+“It’s summertime in the city,” he said, glancing out through his small center-posted windshield.
 “Watcha expect?”

 “Uh, right,” I nodded into his rearview mirror, by now all but inured to the door pounding of a cretin blathering the lord’s name in vain.
 “Real piece of work, that guy…”

-“Just another drunken mick crawling out of the Irish Cultural Center there without his walker.”
-He caught my glance in the band slim, wide view mirror.
+“Just another drunken ol’ goat crawling out of the Irish Cultural Center there without his walker.”
+He caught my glance in his wide view mirror.
 “You stayin’ on or goin?”

-“Yeah, those micks,” I turned toward the rear scissors doors, suddenly recalling that conspiratorial confab at the Abbey Tavern, wondering how Niall and Declan were progressing on their Poppy Day plotting these days, whether they were right there in the ICC.
-Naw, had to have been the Stout talking, still can’t imagine they’d be bloody serious about pulling that bomb thing off.
-Really, Callaghan had recently visited Washington, and no blow-up there, so… “Thanks anyway.
+“Yeah, those micks, huh?”
+I turned toward the rear scissors doors, suddenly recalling that conspiratorial confab at the Abbey Tavern, wondering how Niall and Declan were progressing on their Poppy Day plotting these days, whether they were there in the ICC now, what with Battle of the Boyne Day closing in July 12th.
+Naw, had to have been the Stout talking, still can’t imagine they’d be bloody serious about pulling that bomb stuff off.
+“Thanks anyway.
 Got a Night Owl transfer, think I’ll just slip out the back.”

-Who needed any more ethno-racial bombast and slurs, the blatant bigotry and negritude?
-I stepped down onto Wawona Street, around the pounding tweedy elder and a pair of young headbangers in black AC/DC T-shirts and Ben Davis pegs, monster combs cunt notched like their leather spiked armbands, long hair Motley Crue tangled and teased.
+Otherwise, who needed any more ethno-racial clashes and slurs hereabouts, the bald-faced bigotry and negritude?
+I stepped down onto Wawona Street, around the pounding tweedy elder and a pair of young headbangers in black AC/DC T-shirts and Ben Davis pegs, monster combs cunt notched like their leather spiked armbands, long-haired Motley Crue tangled and teased.

 But better to turn a cold shoulder to all that, into the algid ocean winds.
-On the best of days—wait, this clearly wasn’t one of them, as a midsummer gray fog bank had piled in and fully blanketed the Outer Sunset tonight, on its way due east to Mt.
+A midsummer gray fog bank had piled in and fully blanketed the Outer Sunset tonight, on its way due east to Mt.
 Diablo.
 The misty porridge blurred cobwebbed streetcar wires, haloed picket fence light poles, shrouded cramped storefronts, clustered homes and apartment houses that tumbled down in softly rolling steps to the 48th Avenue sand berms.

 Funny thing, that tunnel seemed more like a Fallopian tube, alien voices on echo, delivering me from the me who ran elliptical circles and the me caught chasing tails.
-The getting all torqued me and the me wrenching it down.
 But this rebirth canal looked more and more like tunneling to a miscarriage.
 For one thing, the sand wasn’t sugar white, it was gritty, grubby and gray, at one with the oatmeal fog cover and dishwater sea.
-Just as well, for the nearly 1.8 miles of breathtaking shoreline views that San Francisco families had once flocked to Ocean Beach for had basically been sliding like the Chute-the-Chutes ever since Playland shut down.
+Just as well, for the nearly 1.8 miles of breathtaking shoreline views that San Francisco families had once flocked to Ocean Beach for had been sliding like the Chute-the-Chutes ever since Playland shut down.
 By now, understaffed cops had written the strip off as an ugly wasteland; federal park police just let the toughs, drunks and crazies squat it at will.

 Over the seawall behind me, souped-up street beaters and primered Gimmy pick-ups drag raced up and down the full six miles of straight Great Highway.
 Ahead, gassed out road warriors scrapped with bored local punks and fishy migrant combers for prime beachfront turf.
 Depressed dumping ground for the city’s social debris: That’s what the downtown press called it, painting an eternal, infernal California nether beach scene—loud, fast and purposeless to the third degree.

 Fine by me, I somehow welcomed the badlands, the dense otherworldly solitude about then.
 At least until I was divebombed by gulls, murres and puffins, wiping away a salt spray that got my dampness to sinking in, while howling gusts set my teeth to chattering, then chilled me to my bones.
-And all the trashy driftwood wildfires, the van squatters cooking kelp and plankton, frying up rotted rockfish, or sea lion and elephant seal carcasses that had washed ashore, didn’t warm me up none as danker darkness took hold.
+All the trashy driftwood wildfires, the van squatters cooking kelp and plankton, frying up rotted rockfish, or sea lion and elephant seal carcasses that had washed ashore: none of it warmed me up any as danker darkness took hold.